 We are counting down to NZ Dance Week (5, 6, 7, 8… get it?) and are getting SO excited for what’s happening at Central Library that week, that librarians have been started tapping and jiving through the shelves!
 So in the lead up to Dancing Through The Pages we quizzed our upcoming performers about their favourite books and current reading habits!

 In order of the week’s performances, we kicked things off with choreographer and Artistic Director of Java Dance Theatre Sacha Copland.

+So Sacha, tell us what are you reading at the moment?
 “I usually have a few books on the go at any one time.
 For fun I am reading The Sun and Her Flowers by Rupi Kaur.
 For research for my next work I am reading The Brilliant History of Colour in Art by Victoria Finlay and Chocolate Nations, Living and Dying for Cocoa in West Africa by Orla Ryan.
 I am really interested in exploring colour more.
 There is too much monochrome!
 Also my next work is about chocolate so I have to research every aspect of it before I make it, the good, the bad and the ugly.”

 Next up we have contemporary dancer and choreographer Lucy Marinkovich along with saxophonist and composer Lucien Johnson who answered our questions with the same creative partnership that we will hear more about at ‘A Song & Dance’!

 Want to know more about Dancing Through the Pages and what’s happening for NZ Dance Week?
 Check out wcl.govt.nz/danceweek for all of the info, add the Facebook Event to your calendar and follow the hashtag #nzdw2018!
 We hope to see you there!